kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% NMG.md

   - This warps the entire party to the elevator and gives you control of the MC
 - Run to Sith Base (with Bastila's Force Speed or MC's Alacrity)
   - You can also [Save Teleport](<./Techniques/Save Teleporting>) with T3 if Bastila is still not level 4
-- [Hard Buffer](<./Techniques/Save Buffering#hard-buffers>) to skip T3's door opening animation
+- [Hard Buffer](<./Techniques/Save Buffering#hard-buffers>) to skip T3's door opening cutscene
-} Remove Bastila and add Zaalbar
+- *Party: Remove Bastila, Add Zaalbar*
-} Equip Mission's Vibroblade and Vibroblade to Zaalbar } Use Adrenal Strength on Zaalbar
+- *Equip Zaalbar: Mission's Vibroblade Mainhand, Vibroblade Offhand*
+- *Stims: Adrenal Strength on Zaalbar*
-Enter Sith Base
+- Enter Sith Base

 **Sith Base:**
-¤ [Hard Buffer](<./Techniques/Save Buffering#hard-buffers>) to skip secretary conversation
+- [Hard Buffer](<./Techniques/Save Buffering#hard-buffers>) to skip secretary conversation
   - If you miss, the conversation is 3,1
-Kill both patrol droids at the end of the first hallway Take right hallway and kill patrol droid
+- Kill both patrol droids at the end of the first hallway
+- Take right hallway and kill patrol droid
-Defeat Sith soldiers in barracks
+- Defeat Sith soldiers in barracks
-Loot footlocker for passcard with T3
+- Loot footlocker for passcard with T3
-¤ As T3, [Hard Buffer](<./Techniques/Save Buffering#hard-buffers>) to skip Assault Droid intro CS
+- As T3, [Hard Buffer](<./Techniques/Save Buffering#hard-buffers>) to skip Assault Droid intro CS
-Assault droid fight
+- Assault droid fight:
   - Pause and use a Concussion Grenade on Assault Droid with T3
   - MC attacks Assault Droid with Flurry
   - Zaalbar attacks Assault Droid with Improved Power Strike
-  - T3 can use his Shield Disruptor to take out the Blaster Turrets (two shots each) Enter the elevator
+  - T3 can use his Shield Disruptor to take out the Blaster Turrets (two shots each)
+- Enter the elevator
-QS in case of death/bad luck
+- Recommended safety QS in case of death/bad luck
-Sith Governor fight
+- Sith Governor fight:
   - MC: Poison Grenade, then Flurry
   - Zaalbar: Sonic Grenade, then Improved Power Strike
-- T3: Stun Ray.
-As many as it takes.
-- Cross your fingers
+  - T3: Stun Ray x4, but keep queueing more Stun Rays until the Governor is stunned
+  - If desired, T3 can switch to Shield Disruptors if you need more damage once the Governor is stunned
-Loot both strongboxes and Sith Governor's corpse for Launch Codes
+- Loot both strongboxes and Sith Governor's corpse for Launch Codes
-- If the Governor is stunned and seems likely to die, T3 can loot these during the fight Exit the Sith Base
+  - T3 can start to loot these during the fight if the Governor is about to die

-**Escaping Taris:**
+- Exit the Sith Base

+### Escaping Taris

-} Remove Zaalbar and T3 from party; Add Bastila
+- *Party: Remove Zaalbar and T3, Add Bastila
-> Level Bastila to 4 if you haven't already: Recommended Attribute, Save Skills, Force Speed *Optional: In Gameplay settings, enable Auto-Level for Party Members.
+- `Level Bastila to 4 if you haven't already: Recommended Attribute, Save Skills, Burst of Speed`
+  - ***Optional:** In Gameplay settings, enable Auto-Level for Party Members.
 This saves having to manually auto-level in a couple places, but you must remember to turn the setting off when you start a new run!*
-Enter the Lower City
+- Enter the Lower City
-Immediately QS/QL to make sure the MC follows Bastila sufficiently Enter Javyar's Cantina and talk to Canderous: 2
+- Immediately QS/QL to make sure the MC follows Bastila sufficiently
-Add T3 to party (should be Canderous and T3)
+- Enter Javyar's Cantina and talk to Canderous: 2
+- *Party: Add T3, Keep Canderous when prompted*
-¤ After the Malak/Saul CS, [Hard Buffer](<./Techniques/Save Buffering#hard-buffers>) to skip the Davik/Calo fight
+- After loading in Davik's Estate, [Hard Buffer](<./Techniques/Save Buffering#hard-buffers>) to skip the Davik/Calo convo and fight
-Switch to T3 to hack security terminal: 1,2,2,4,3 Enter the Hangar
+- Switch to T3 to hack security terminal: 1,2,2,4,3
-} Equip Clothes (or nothing) on MC, and...
+- Enter the Hangar
+- *Equip MC: Clothes or Nothing*
-*Optional: If you are* not *doing Krayt Skip on Tatooine, unequip Canderous and T3* ¤ Board the Ebon Hawk, then use a [Map CS Skip](<./Techniques/Map Cutscene Skips>) to Return to Ebon Hawk
+- ***Optional:*** If you are *not* doing Krayt Skip on Tatooine, *Unequip Canderous and T3 entirely*
+- Board the Ebon Hawk, then use a [Map CS Skip](<./Techniques/Map Cutscene Skips>) to Return to Ebon Hawk
   - This skips the cutscenes between Taris and Dantooine, as well as the fighter skirmish

 ## Dantooine